-The Global Stem Cell Banking Market is expected to grow at a CAGR of 9.3% during the forecasting period (2019-2026).
+The Global "Stem Cell Banking Market" is expected to grow at a high CAGR of 15.9% during the forecasting period (2022-2029).

 Stem cells are undifferentiated cells which can self-renew indefinitely through cell division.
 These cells can also be distinguished into more mature cells with specific functions.